plant-tw/PlantsData/README.md

 ## License

-The program is licensed under GNU Affero General Public License v3.0, check the [LICENSE](https://github.com/plant-tw/PlantsCam-iOS/blob/master/LICENSE) file.
+The program is licensed under GNU Affero General Public License v3.0.
+Check the [LICENSE](https://github.com/plant-tw/PlantsCam-iOS/blob/master/LICENSE) file.

-The collected training data are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-To view a copy of this license, visit [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/).
+The collected training data are licensed separately.
+Check the LICENSE file in each project folder.